Wednesday has been deadliest day in reported coronavirus deaths in US

 Health official: US doesn’t have to become epicenter

-There’s still time to stop the United States from becoming the next epicenter of the coronavirus pandemic, a World Health Organization spokeswoman told CNN on Wednesday.
+There’s still time to stop the United States from becoming the next epicenter of the coronavirus pandemic, a World Health Organization spokeswoman told CNN.

 “The potential is there, but you’ve still got time to turn it around,” WHO’s Margaret Harris said.